-- one used for signatures that can be validated by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig which is used to sign transactions that contain at least one JoinSplit description (instantiated in § 5.4.5 'Ed25519' on p.
-66); - [Sapling onward] one called SpendAuthSig which is used to sign authorizations of Spend transfers (instantiated in § 5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-70); - [Sapling onward] one called BindingSig.
+- one used for signatures that can be validated by script operations such as OP\CHECKSIG and OP\CHECKMULTISIG as in Bitcoin: - one called JoinSplitSig which is used to sign transactions that contain at least one JoinSplit description (instantiated in § 5.4.6 'Ed25519' on p.
+88); - [Sapling onward] one called SpendAuthSig which is used to sign authorizations of Spend transfers (instantiated in § 5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
+93); - [Sapling onward] one called BindingSig.
 A Sapling binding signature is used to enforce balance of Spend transfers and Output transfers, and to prevent their replay across transactions.
-BindingSig is instantiated in §5.4.6.2 'Binding Signature (Sapling)' on p.70.
+Similarly, an Orchard binding signature is used to enforce balance of Action transfers and to prevent their replay.
+BindingSig is instantiated for both Sapling and Orchard in §5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
+93.

 The signature scheme used in script operations is instantiated by ECDSA on the secp256k1 curve.
 JoinSplitSig is instantiated by Ed25519.
-SpendAuthSig and BindingSig are instantiated by RedDSA; on the Jubjub curve in Sapling.
+SpendAuthSig and BindingSig are instantiated by RedDSA; on the Jubjub curve in Sapling, and on the Pallas curve in Orchard.

 The following security property is needed for JoinSplitSig and BindingSig.
-Security requirements for SpendAuthSig are defined in the next section, §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-25. An additional requirement for BindingSig is defined in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-26.
+Security requirements for SpendAuthSig are defined in the next section, §4.1.7.1 'Signature with Re-Randomizable Keys' on p.
+28. An additional requirement for BindingSig is defined in §4.1.7.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+29.

-Security requirement: JoinSplitSig and BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].
+Security requirement: JoinSplitSig and each instantiation of BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].
 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.

-- We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen: () $\stackrel{\mathbb{R}}{\to}$ Sig.Private \times Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
-32. - The definitions of schemes with additional features in §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-25 and in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-26 also become simpler. - A fresh signature key pair is generated for each transaction containing a JoinSplit description.
-Since each key pair is only used for one signature (see § 4.10 'Non-malleability (Sprout)' on p.
-41), a one-time signature scheme would suffice for JoinSplitSig.
+- We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen: () $\stackrel{\mathbb{R}}{\rightarrow}$ Sig.Private × Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
+35 and in §4.2.3 'Orchard Key Components' on p.
+37. The definitions of schemes with additional features in §4.1.7.1 'Signature with Re-Randomizable Keys' on - p.
+28 and in § 4.1.7.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+29 also become simpler. - A fresh signature key pair is generated for each transaction containing a JoinSplit description.
+Since each key pair is only used for one signature (see § 4.11 'Non-malleability (Sprout)' on p.
+50), a one-time signature scheme would suffice for JoinSplitSig.
 This is also the reason why only security against non-adaptive chosen message attack is needed.
 In fact the instantiation of JoinSplitSig uses a scheme designed for security under adaptive attack even when multiple signatures are signed under the same key. - [Sapling onward] The same remarks as above apply to BindingSig, except that the key is derived from the randomness of value commitments.
-This results in the same distribution as of freshly generated key pairs, for each transaction containing Spend descriptions or Output descriptions. - SU-CMA security requires it to be infeasible for the adversary, not knowing the private key, to forge a distinct signature on a previously seen message.
-That is, JoinSplit signatures and Sapling binding signatures are intended to be nonmalleable in the sense of [BIP-62]. - The terminology used in this specification is that we "validate" signatures, and "verify" zk-SNARK proofs.
+This results in the same distribution as of freshly generated key pairs, for each transaction containing Spend descriptions or Output descriptions or Action descriptions. - SU-CMA security requires it to be infeasible for the adversary, not knowing the private key, to forge a distinct signature on a previously seen message.
+That is, JoinSplit signatures and Sapling binding signatures and Orchard binding signatures are intended to be nonmalleable in the sense of [BIP-62]. - The terminology used in this specification is that we "validate" signatures, and "verify" zk-SNARK proofs.